 A general distinction is made between generic Top Level Domains (gTLDs) such as .com or .info, and country code Top Level Domains (ccTLDs) such as .de.

 Responsibility for the country code Top Level Domains (ccTLDs) is in the hands of the local Internet Community in each country.
 For this reason, the conditions governing the registration of domains may vary from one country to another.
 In Germany, there are few restrictions, and these are all stated clearly in DENIC's Domain Guidelines.
 For example, the number of domains that may be registered by an individual or a business is not limited.
 Due to this liberal registration policy and the large number of providers on the market administering domains for customers, .de is amongst the world's biggest TLDs: Measured by the number of domains registered under .de, the German TLD ranks number two worldwide of all ccTLDs with a clear geographic focus.
 Still most domains are registered under .com.

 You find an overview of the approximately 240 currently existing country code Top Level Domains on the website of IANA, which also lists the names and addresses of the registries in charge of each of them.

 By contrast to the ccTLDs, the generic TLDs do not necessarily have a geographical focus.
-To give a few examples: .biz indicates commercial offers by businesses, .org stands for "organizations", and under .gov you will find the Internet pages of the US government, whereas .int is reserved for international organizations such as the United Nations.
-For information about the gTLDs and the new gTLD process, e.g. for regional TLDs, City TLDs and TLDs such as .sport or .bank please refer to the website of an international organization called ICANN, which is responsible for coordination of these TLDs.
+To give a few examples: .biz indicates commercial offers by businesses, .org stands for "organisations", and under .gov you will find the Internet pages of the US government, whereas .int is reserved for international organisations such as the United Nations.
+For information about the gTLDs and the new gTLD process, e.g. for regional TLDs, City TLDs and TLDs such as .sport or .bank please refer to the website of an international organisation called ICANN, which is responsible for coordination of these TLDs.
 For a few years now, there have also been some TLDs which are no longer in line with this strict distinction, e. g. the geographical TLDs .eu or .asia.